Loewner Theory for Bernstein functions II: applications to inhomogeneous continuous-state branching processes: Time-inhomogeneous branching processes

 \begin{remark} Note that the representation~\eqref{EQ_inf-gen-represent-DWzero} with $c\in\Real$ of arbitrary sign is commonly used in the time-homogeneous case.
 It characterises branching mechanisms~$\phi$ of stochastic processes with finite mean or, equivalently, infinitesimal generators of one-parameter semigroups in~$\BF$ with a BRFP at~$0$.
 A complex-analytic proof of this fact can be found in~\cite[Corollary~3.6]{GHP}.
-In the time-inhomogeneous case, one can use Theorem~\ref{thm:first_moment} to establish an analogue of the theorem proved above, which provides a representation formula for Herglotz vector fields corresponding to branching processes with finite mean.
+In the time-inhomogeneous case, one can use Theorem~\ref{thm:first_moment} to establish an analog of the theorem proved above, which provides a representation formula for Herglotz vector fields corresponding to branching processes with finite mean.
 It is literally the same representation~\eqref{eq:BF_generator-DWzero} as in Theorem~\ref{thm:BP-for-DWzero}, with $c_t$, $b_t$, and $\pi_t$ satisfying (a) and~(b), but with the condition~$c_t\ge0$ relaxed to~$c_t\in\Real$ for all~${t\ge0}$.
-It is worth to mention here one subtle point.
-Suppose \textit{it is given} that $\phi$ is a Herglotz vector field.
-If~\eqref{eq:BF_generator-DWzero} holds for a.e.\,${s\ge0}$ with some $c_t,\,b_t\ge0$ and some non-negative Borel measures $\pi_t$ on~$(0,\infty)$, then the integrability conditions (a) and~(b) are automatically satisfied because in this case \eqref{eq:BF_generator-DWzero} implies that $\phi(\cdot,s)\in\Gen(\BF_0)$ for a.e.\,$s\ge0$, and hence by Theorem~\ref{TH_EvolFam-HVF}, the reverse evolution family associated with~$\phi$ is contained in~$\BF_0$.
-This is not the case anymore, i.e. $t\mapsto c_t$ does not have to be in~$\Lloc$, if this parameter is allowed to take negative values; see the example below. \end{remark} \begin{example} Let $\lambda(t):=1/t$ for $t\in(0,1)$ and $\lambda(t):=1$ for $t\in\{0\}\cup[1,\infty)$.
+A subtle difference of this more general setting is illustrated by the example given below: there exist Herglotz vector fields~$\phi$ such that representation~\eqref{eq:BF_generator-DWzero} holds but the parameters do not satisfy the integrability conditions (a) and~(b).
+Observe that according to the proof of Theorem~\ref{thm:BP-for-DWzero}, such a situation cannot happen when~$c_t\ge0$ for a.e.~$t\ge0$. \end{remark} \begin{example} Let $\lambda(t):=1/t$ for $t\in(0,1)$ and $\lambda(t):=1$ for $t\in\{0\}\cup[1,\infty)$.
 Define

-Then $\phi$ admits representation~\eqref{eq:G} with $q_t=a_t=b_t=0$ and $\pi_t:=\delta_{\lambda(t)}$.
+Then $\phi$ admits representation~\eqref{eq:BF_generator} with $q_t=a_t=b_t=0$ and $\pi_t:=\delta_{\lambda(t)}$.
 Therefore, by Proposition~\ref{prop:int}, $\phi$ is a Herglotz vector field.
 The reverse evolution family $(v_{s,t})$ associated with~$\phi$ is contained in~$\BF$ by Theorem~\ref{thm:main_BP}.
 Moreover, $\phi$ satisfies equality~\eqref{eq:BF_generator-DWzero} with the same $\pi_t=\delta_{\lambda(t)}$, ${b_t=0}$, and with ${c_t:=-\lambda(t)}$ for all ${t\ge0}$.
 Clearly, $t\mapsto c_t$ is not $\Lloc$.
 As a result, $0$ is not a BRFP of $v_{0,t}$ for any~$t>0$. \end{example}